pfdubois/BridgeBidding/source/AdvancedMajorStructure.rst

 When we have |4ormore| trump, we bid 3M, also showing a range of 8-10 dummy points.
 This is called a "mixed raise".
-We give up the premptive four-card raise in favor of this one since mixed raises help opener judge whether or not to bid the game.
+We give up the preemptive four-card raise in favor of this one since mixed raises help opener judge whether or not to bid the game.
 Nine-card fits are incredibly more likely to make game than eight-card fits.